Bundaberg West

 The level of cultural diversity witnessed in Bundaberg West was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Bundaberg West had a cultural diversity above average, with 23.7% of its population born overseas and 15.6% speaking a language other than English at home.
-Christianity was the main religion in Bundaberg West, comprising 46.5% of the population.
-Buddhism showed an overrepresentation at 2.7%, compared to 1.1% across Rest of Qld.
+Bundaberg West had a higher than average cultural diversity, with 23.7% of its population born overseas and 15.6% speaking a language other than English at home.
+Christianity was the predominant religion in Bundaberg West, accounting for 46.5% of people.
+Buddhism was notably overrepresented, comprising 2.7% of the population compared to 1.1% across Rest of Qld.

 Frequently Asked Questions - Diversity